codeafix/claude-assistant/README.md

 # claude-assistant

-Orchestration layer for an autonomous research assistant running on a Mac Mini.
+Orchestration layer for an autonomous research assistant running on a local machine.
 Drop a Markdown note into your Obsidian vault and Claude researches it autonomously, writing results back to the vault.

 ## How it works